 I drove as fast as I could across the deserted runway.
 It was late afternoon and the air was still hot and humid, so I slid back the door.
-Our vehicle was the only thing moving for miles and I knew that we were within sight of both sides.
-I cringed at the thought of how many eyes might be watching us but hoped that the ambulance would not be targeted.
+The ambulance was the only thing moving for miles and I knew that we were within sight of both sides.
+I cringed at the thought of how many eyes might be watching us but hoped that the vehicle would not be targeted.

 The area was eerily quiet apart from the distant thump of shells and the road was empty except for the mines, whose deadly spikes protruded from the tarmac.
 Steering carefully around them, I followed the directions drawn on the crude map and drove towards the first checkpoint, where three soldiers stood watching us approach.
 They were dressed in shabby uniforms displaying the insignia of the Bosnian army and wore sneakers instead of boots; each carried an AK-47 rifle.